Hurricane & Flood

 - If your car stalls in high water, abandon the car immediately.
 Two feet of water can sweep a car or SUV away.
 Climb to higher ground.

 When you see Dorothy grabbing Toto...

+As of May 26, NOAA reports 35 people have been killed by tornados in 2013 alone.
 Most people are injured or killed not by the tornado itself, but by flying debris.

 Besides an obvious twisted funnel of wrath, NOAA lists the following signs and symptoms to look and listen for: